 ACCESSING OTHER FEATURES ON YOUR DEVICE

 Our applications may need access to certain features on your device such as enabling emails to contacts, SMS storage and Wi-Fi network status, as well as other features.
 This information is used to allow the applications to run on your device and allow you to interact with the applications.
-At any time you may revoke your permissions by turning these off at the device level or contacting us at privacy@XXXX.com
+At any time you may revoke your permissions by turning these off at the device level or contacting us at privacy.feihui@signify.com

 YOU HAVE CONTROL OVER YOUR INFORMATION!

-CONTROLLING SETTINGS

-XXXX recognises that privacy concerns differ from person to person.
-Therefore, we provide examples of ways XXXX makes available for you to choose to restrict the collection, use, disclosure or processing of your personal information and control your privacy settings:

-Toggle on/off for the User Experience Program and Location Access functions;

-Log in and out of the Mi Account;

-Toggle on/off for the Mi Cloud sync functions

-Delete any information stored on Mi Cloud through www.mi.com/micloud; and

-Toggle on/off for other services and functionalities which deal with sensitive or personal information.

-You may obtain more details in relation to your device’s security status in the MIUI Security Centre as well.

-If you have previously agreed to us using your personal information for the abovementioned purposes, you may change your mind at any time by writing or emailing us at privacy@XXXX.com.

 ACCESS, UPDATING, CORRECTING OR ERASURE YOUR PERSONAL INFORMATION